If Roe Wasn't Safe After 50 Years, What Is?

 Dobbs as a "Precedent About Precedent"

 One reason Dobbs reverberates beyond abortion is that it collides with Casey on the very question of stare decisis.
+As the Harvard Law Review observed, Dobbs "overruled not only the substantive holding of Casey but also its approach to stare decisis"—abandoning Casey as "a precedent about precedent."

 That shift turns a doctrine meant to make overruling hard into one that can be satisfied by the majority's moral certainty.